hackclub/OnBoard/projects/PCB Hacker Card_070924/README.md

 ##### Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional***
 I followed
 https://jams.hackclub.com/jam/hacker-card
-to learn and explore step by step read the text and video carefully corrected mistakes repeatedly
+to learn and explore step by step, read the text and video carefully, corrected mistakes repeatedly,
-Maggie's video gave me a lot of inspiration let me come up with various creative ideas finally designed my pet card
+Maggie's video gave me a lot of inspiration, let me come up with various creative ideas, finally designed my pet card!